mambotangu/tsimagine-folders-projects-structure/docs/getting_started_fast.md

 **1. Permissions**

-Make sure the **GCP User** who runs the script has the following roles at the org level:
+Make sure the **GCP User** who runs the script has the following roles at the org level. **If you are running this in a SADAess sandbox org you will grant these permissions to your @sada.com account using the @cf-000n.sadaess.com account**

 - Billing Account User
 - Org Admin